Welcome to PayPal!

 - The type of transaction the payment relates to (whether a Commercial Transaction, Personal Transaction or otherwise).

 - Whether that payment is Cross Border or Domestic and/or which Funding Source is used fund the payment.

 Fees apply for other account activity or events as outlined in this user agreement.

 See the Glossary at A4 of this Schedule 1 for further reference.

 Quoted Fees are inclusive of all applicable taxes; however, other taxes or costs may exist that are not paid through PayPal or imposed by us.
 You are liable for telephone charges and any charges made by your internet service provider or similar or associated charges as a result of the use by you of the Services.

-We will provide you with the details of the amounts you receive and our charges either by e-mail or in your transaction history (which you can access by logging into your Account).
+We will provide you with the details of the amounts you receive and our charges either by e-mail or in your transaction history (which you can access by logging into your PayPal account).
 Unless it is proven that we have made a mistake, all fees are payable by you without set off or other deductions.
-We may make a charge for any additional services we provide outside this Agreement.
+We may make a charge for any additional services we provide outside this agreement.
 We will tell you of those charges when you ask for the service.

 A1.
 Personal Transaction payment Fees

 Note that the sender pays the Fee.
 Please see A4.2.3 of this Schedule 1 for more information.

 The Personal Transaction payment Fee will be shown at the time of payment.